 Your Guide to the FAFSA

-You will need the following documents before you start your FAFSA application.
+You will need the following documents ready to go before you start your FAFSA application.
+Keep these records handy in case you need them again.

 - Your Social Security Number.